srodriguezcode/spartacusTraining/resources/docs/exercises/04-creating-a-new-component-with-a-extra-logic.md

 Next, you will use the Angular CLI to generate a new service to communicate with the external API.

->[!Important]
+> [!IMPORTANT]
->For this exercise, add the TypeScript-implemented library [pokenode-ts](https://github.com/Gabb-c/pokenode-ts) to your Spartacus project.
+> For this exercise, add the TypeScript-implemented library [pokenode-ts](https://github.com/Gabb-c/pokenode-ts) to your Spartacus project.
 This library is used to query the Pokémon data.

 ```sh
 ng g s services/poke